 Historically, feng shui has roots in Taoism and Buddhism.
 However, elements of it are palpable in every culture across time.
 For instance, these days we can all feel the difference between a New York City apartment and a quiet hidden cabin in the forest, and we understand that our surroundings greatly affect our energy.

-Here are the top feng shui do's and don'ts for creating a mindful, calming home:
+Below, the top feng shui do's and don'ts for creating a mindful, calming home.

-1. Place your bed, desk, and stove in a command position.
+Place your bed, desk, and stove in a command position

 One of the most effective and fundamental principles in feng shui is called the "commanding position," and it basically means that certain objects should be facing the entry door.